riluong1/rshell/README.md

 - Some chains of commands produce incorrect input specifically involving the AND and OR connectors.

 - When using the precedence operator, if a ( or ) is missing, rshell will not wait for a finishing or starting parentheses.
 It will print out an error message.

+- CD only works if you use it by itself.
+Chaining CD with other commands will cause it to fail.

+- Once you use CD, our program no longer can no longer create files or directories.

+- If the getusername function fails, the current directory we are in will not print.